The Emperor's New Metaphysics

 All of this has given rise to a weirdly paradoxical image among the broader public.
 On the one hand, metaphysics actively promotes itself as a profoundly insightful discipline in which respected academics probe the deepest mysteries of the universe.
 On the other hand, nobody outside of metaphysics seems to have any real use for it.
 Many of its own practitioners admit that it has no real value, and it is widely regarded among philosophers themselves as a gigantic waste of time.
 So if you are anything like me, and you have a deep interest in exploring philosophy, then you’re probably curious about what exactly this whole “metaphysics” thing is all about.
 Is it really as important as proponents say it is?
 Or is just a pretentious buzzword designed to mask the incompetence of pseudo-intellectual hacks?

-I'm a professional scientist, engineer, and mathematician with a doctorate degree from an accredited American university.
+I'm a professional scientist, engineer, and mathematician with a doctorate of philosophy from an accredited American university.
 I am the author of more than two dozen peer-reviewed publications, and I have about two decades' worth of experience in both academia and private industry.
 I also have a passion for sharing my philosophical insights from a qualified perspective of science and engineering.
 I like philosophy, and I strongly believe that, when done properly, philosophy has the power to sharpen our minds with valuable insights.
 What I don't like about philosophy is the way in which practitioners habitually abuse the subject by lending credibility to terrible ideas.
 It’s almost cultish, too, how defensive this community tends to get whenever someone like myself offers hard criticisms of their beloved institutions.
 So before anyone gets the naïve impression that this just another ignorant rant by some angry, trash-talking STEM-lord, let’s make one thing perfectly clear:

 I am not alone in my antagonism against metaphysics.
 The things I’m about to say have been widely echoed across the academic world and even by influential members within mainstream philosophy itself.
 Most of my criticisms are not even a matter of debate, either, but admitted openly by PhD-wielding authorities in their own self-authored textbooks.
 The only thing I’m doing is compiling those criticisms for a modern, popular audience, so that everyone may reasonably decide for themselves if metaphysics is truly worth pursuing.